timewave-computer/valence-protocol/docs/README.md

-# Valence Protocol Documentation
+# Valence Workflows Documentation

-This folder contains the source code for the Valence Protocol documentation.
+This folder contains the source code for the Valence Workflows documentation.

 ## Building